scout24ch/styled-svg/README.md

 Generate [styled-components 💅](https://www.styled-components.com/) from SVG files

 ## What is this?
 This utility generates React commponents, using the `styled.svg` function.
-Just drop the .svg somewhere in the procject, run the tool and start using your svg files as [inline svg](http://caniuse.com/#feat=svg-html5) with all React and `styled-components` beauty.
-As a bonus, all svg files will be optimized first, using the awesome [svgo](https://github.com/svg/svgo) library.
+Just drop the .svg somewhere in the project, run the tool and start using your svg files as [inline svg](http://caniuse.com/#feat=svg-html5) with all React and `styled-components` beauty.
+As a bonus, all svg files will be pre-optimized, using the awesome [svgo](https://github.com/svg/svgo) library.

 ### How does it look like.
 Expample input file `arrow-down.svg`